Skip to Content

 There are posted signs to keep on the right trail.

-For that reason, many people walk to the trailhead from Queenstown center.
-From Queenstown center, it’s about a 15-minute walk to the start of the Queenstown Hill trail.
+For that reason, many people walk to the trailhead from Queenstown Center.
+From Queenstown Center, it’s about a 15-minute walk to the start of the trail.
 This walk is through residential streets and is all uphill gaining about 200 meters (656 feet) in elevation over about 800 meters (0.5 miles).
-It does add a little extra work to your total hike, but might be your only option if there is no parking at the start of the trailhead.

-If you want to ensure a parking space, it’s best to hike Queenstown Hill for sunrise.
+If you want to ensure a parking space, it’s best to hike for sunrise.
 Before the sun comes up, the trail is never busy and you should be able to snag a parking space without worry.
 This is what I often do!

 The Steep Hike Up